-In contrast to the well developed prototype the main project has only reached pre-alpha stage, but the mathematical grounding of set theory has made good progress.
-Only the derivation of elementary propositions and definition of necessary notations will be done.
-The propositions are always written as formulas, the proofs are informal as usual.
+MISSING!
+OTHER: In contrast to the well developed prototype the main project has only reached pre-alpha stage, but the mathematical grounding of set theory has made good progress.
 The outcome of this is a script of axiomatic set theory.
+For the current script see: